Your LinkedIn Ads are probably working.

 Why?
 Because the best B2B ads don't ask the buyer to click.
 They deliver value in the feed.
 A Thought Leadership Ad that teaches something real gets consumed without a click.
 The buyer reads it, learns from it, and mentally files your brand under "people who know what they're talking about."

-That impression doesn't show up in your click report.
+That impression never shows up in your click report.
 It doesn't generate a lead.
 It doesn't trigger a conversion pixel.
-But it moves the buyer closer to a purchase decision in a way no gated PDF ever could.
+But it moves the buyer closer to a purchase decision in a way no gated PDF ever did.

-Meanwhile, the high-CTR ad is usually a direct-response play: "Download the guide," "Book a demo," "Get the checklist."
+The high-CTR ad, meanwhile, is usually a direct-response play.
+"Download the guide."
+"Book a demo."
+"Get the checklist."
 It collects clicks from people who are curious but not buying.
-Your MQL count goes up.
-Your pipeline doesn't.
+Your MQL count climbs.
+Your pipeline doesn't move.

 "Optimizing for clicks on LinkedIn is optimizing for the wrong outcome."

-Most of LinkedIn's revenue impact lives in the dark funnel.
+Most of LinkedIn's revenue lives in the dark funnel.

 The dark funnel is everything your analytics can't see.
-It's the podcast a buyer listened to because they saw your founder's post.
-It's the Slack message where someone forwarded your ad to a colleague.
-It's the internal meeting where a VP said, "I keep seeing these guys on LinkedIn, let's take a look."
+The podcast a buyer listened to because they saw your founder's post.
+The Slack message where somebody forwarded your ad to a colleague.
+The internal meeting where a VP said, "I keep seeing these guys on LinkedIn, let's take a look."

 None of that shows up in your attribution model.
-LinkedIn doesn't get credit for the word-of-mouth it triggers.
-It doesn't get credit for the brand recall it builds.
-It doesn't get credit for shortening the sales cycle by 30% because the buyer already trusted you before the first call.
+LinkedIn gets no credit for the word of mouth it triggers.
+No credit for the brand recall it builds.
+No credit for shortening the sales cycle by 30% because the buyer already trusted you before the first call.

-Studies from Dreamdata and other B2B attribution platforms show that LinkedIn influences 2x to 3x more revenue than it gets credit for in standard multi-touch models.
-The gap is entirely explained by dark funnel activity that no pixel can track.
+Studies from Dreamdata and other B2B attribution platforms show that LinkedIn influences 2 to 3x more revenue than it gets credit for in standard multi-touch models.
+The gap is entirely explained by dark-funnel activity that no pixel can track.

-"If you can only see what your tools can track, you're blind to where most of the value is created."
+"If you only see what your tools can track, you're blind to where most of the value is being created."

-Three changes that show you what LinkedIn is actually doing.
+Three changes that reveal what LinkedIn is really doing.

 You don't need a new platform.
 You don't need a $200K attribution tool.
 You need three changes to the way you measure.

-1. Extend the attribution window to at least 90 days.
+1. Stretch the attribution window to at least 90 days.
 Ideally 180.
-If your sales cycle is longer than six months, go to 365.
-This single change will show you pipeline that was always there but invisible under a 30-day lens.
+If your sales cycle runs longer than six months, push it to 365.
+This single change exposes pipeline that was always there but invisible under a 30-day lens.
 LinkedIn's own attribution reports let you extend the window.
 Use it.

-2. Stop using click-through rate as a primary KPI.
-Replace it with influenced pipeline.
-Track how many closed-won deals had at least one LinkedIn impression in the 180 days before the opportunity was created.
+2. Stop using click-through rate as your primary KPI.
+Swap it for influenced pipeline.
+Count the closed-won deals that had at least one LinkedIn impression in the 180 days before the opportunity was created.
 That number will be dramatically higher than your current attribution suggests.

 3. Run a brand lift study alongside your campaigns.
-LinkedIn offers brand lift tests that measure whether your target audience remembers your brand, associates it with the right attributes, and considers you when buying.
-These metrics predict revenue far better than CTR or CPC.
+LinkedIn's brand lift tests measure whether your target audience remembers your brand, links it to the right attributes, and actually considers you when buying.
+These signals predict revenue far better than CTR or CPC ever will.

 "Better measurement doesn't cost more money.
 It reveals the money you're already making."

 Not a dropdown.
 A free-text field.
 Let people type whatever they want.
-You'll be surprised how often the answer is "I saw your posts on LinkedIn" or "Someone shared your ad in our team chat" or "I've been following your content for months."
+You'll be surprised how often the answer comes back "I saw your posts on LinkedIn," or "Someone shared your ad in our team chat," or "I've been following your content for months."

 Self-reported attribution isn't perfect.
-But it captures the dark funnel signal that no software can.
-Companies that implement this consistently find that LinkedIn is sourcing or influencing 30% to 50% more pipeline than their analytics show.
+But it captures the dark-funnel signal that no piece of software can.
+Companies that implement this consistently find LinkedIn is sourcing or influencing 30 to 50% more pipeline than their analytics give it credit for.

-Chris Walker at Refine Labs popularized this approach and the data is overwhelming.
-In nearly every B2B company that adds a "how did you hear about us" field, LinkedIn and podcast mentions jump dramatically, while the CRM continues to credit Google and direct traffic.
+Chris Walker at Refine Labs popularised the approach, and the data is overwhelming.
+In nearly every B2B company that adds a "how did you hear about us" field, LinkedIn and podcast mentions jump sharply, while the CRM keeps crediting Google and direct traffic.

 "Your buyers know how they found you.
 Just ask them."